jrnold/bayesian_notes/docs/robust.md

 library("rubbish")
 ```

 ## Linear Regression with Student t distributed errors

-Like OLS, Bayesian linear regression with normally distributed errors is sensitive to outliers.
+Like OLS, Bayesian linear regression with normally distributed errors is
+sensitive to outliers.
-The normal distribution has narrow tail probabilities.
+This is because the normal distribution has narrow tail probabilities,
+with 99.8% of the probability within three standard deviations.
+Thus, if we estimate

-This plots the normal, Double Exponential (Laplace), and Student-t (df = 4) distributions all with mean 0 and scale 1, and the surprise ($- log(p)$) at each point.
+This plots the normal, Double Exponential (Laplace), and Student-t ($df = 4$)
+distributions all with mean 0 and scale 1, and the surprise ($- log(p)$) at each point.
 Higher surprise is a lower log-likelihood.
-Both the Student-t and Double Exponential distributions have surprise values well below the normal in the ranges (-6, 6). [^tailareas]
+Both the Student-t and Double
+Exponential distributions have surprise values well below the normal in the ranges (-6, 6). [^tailareas]
-This means that outliers impose less of a penalty on the log-posterior models using these distributions, and the regression line would need to move less to incorporate those observations since the error distribution will not consider them as unusual.
+This means that outliers impose less of a penalty on the log-posterior models
+using these distributions, and the regression line would need to move less to
+incorporate those observations since the error distribution will not consider them as unusual.

 ```r